-When looking for odds involving a player performance Super Bowl prop, stats such as yardage, touchdown totals, receptions, and more are available at our top online NFL sportsbook sites.
+When looking for odds involving a player performance prop bet, stats such as yardage, touchdown totals, receptions, and more are available at our top online NFL sportsbook sites.

-There’s no shortage to what sportsbooks offer in regard to player performance Super Bowl prop bets.
-First touchdown scorers are often a popular option for wagering, but there are totals for all potential Super Bowl stat categories.
+There’s no shortage to what sportsbooks offer in regard to player performance prop bets.
+First-touchdown scorers are often a popular option for wagering, but there are totals for all potential Super Bowl stat categories.

-Some player props for Super Bowl performance involve totals, and will offer an over/under for betting on yards, touchdowns, interceptions, catches, field goals, and any other significant stat that a player can achieve.
+Some player props for performance involve totals, and will offer an over/under for betting on yards, touchdowns, interceptions, catches, field goals, and any other significant stat that a player can achieve.

 Other NFL Super Bowl player prop bets will include a list of athletes and allows gamblers to select the one that will achieve the proposition in question, from the first touchdown scored, to rushing yardage leaders, and anything else occurring during the big game.